 Shapes Instances

-Every shape in Boxshot scene is independent and has its own set of parameters and materials.
-You can copy and paste shapes, create multiple copies with Step and Repeat and other tools, but each copy will still be a separate one.
-If you want to make changes to the shape’s materials you will need to copy its materials to other shapes, so they get updated too.
+Normally, every shape in a Boxshot scene is independent, with its own parameters and materials.
+You can copy and paste shapes, create multiple copies with Step and Repeat and other tools, but each copy is still a separate object.
+If you later tweak a shape’s materials, you’ll need to copy its materials to the other shapes to keep them in sync.

-Since version 5.4 Boxshot offers lightweight objects called “instances” that don’t have their own properties or materials and uses the original ones instead.
-This tutorial explains instances and their management in details.
+Boxshot also provides lightweight objects called instances.
+Instances don’t store their own properties or materials — they reference the original instead.
+This tutorial explains what instances are and how to manage them.

-Let’s start with a new scene and a simple book shape:
+Start with a new scene and a simple hard cover book shape:

-Now right–click that shape and select Tools → Create Instance from the popup menu.
-You will see another book added to the scene:
+Right-click the shape and choose Create Instance from the context menu.
+Boxshot adds another book to the scene:

-Notice the “chain” mark at the right side of the scene tree items — this means the shapes are instances.
+Notice the “chain” icon on the right side of the scene tree items –— this indicates the shapes are instances.

-Important: All the instances of the shape are equal including the shape itself.
-Boxshot doesn’t display the original shape somewhat different and changing any feature of any instance changes all the instances the same way.
+Important: All instances of a shape are equal, including the shape you started with.
+Boxshot doesn’t highlight an “original” in any special way, and changing any instance updates all instances the same way.

-You can create as many instances as you need using the right–click context menu.
-You can create instances of instances which effectively creates yet another instance of the same shape.
+You can create as many instances as you need using the right-click menu.
+You can even create instances of instances —– it still results in another instance of the same shape.

 Converting Instances Back

-Let’s click the left one and detach it using the Detach Instance command mentioned above:
+Select the left one and detach it using Detach Instance:

-Now we can change one of the books and see what happens:
+Now change one of the remaining instances and see what happens:

 Advanced Instances Options

-Boxshot does not support instances of groups or nested objects.
-When you click Create Instance on a group object Boxshot creates a group of instances, not an instance of the group.
-All the shapes in that group are instances and follow their original objects, but the group hierarchy is independent from the original group and can be changed separately.
+Boxshot doesn’t support instances of groups as a single object.
+If you click Create Instance on a group, Boxshot creates a group of instances, not an instance of the group itself.
+All shapes inside that new group become instances linked to their originals, but the group hierarchy is independent and can be reorganized separately.

-There are tools in Boxshot that create multiple copies of objects: Step and Repeat, Circular Step and Repeat and Stack.
-All these tools offer creating instances instead of copies by default.
-Instances are much faster especially for complex and heavy objects and using them might significantly speed up scene loading, processing and rendering.
+Several tools can generate multiple copies of objects, including Step and Repeat, Circular Step and Repeat, and Stack.
+By default, these tools create instances instead of full copies.
+Instances are much faster, especially for complex or heavy geometry, and using them can significantly improve scene loading, editing responsiveness, and rendering performance.

-Finally, you can select all the instances of the selected object by right–clicking it and selecting Tools → Select All Instances.
+Finally, you can select all related instances by right-clicking an instance and choosing Select Other Instances.

 More Tutorials